feleir/Cassandra-Insert-Tool/readme.md

 CassandraConfig, check https://github.com/datastax/nodejs-driver for the possible values to initialize the cassandra client.

-Table, name of the table to insert all the generated rows.
+Tables, array of tables to insert the generated rows, both tables have to share the same columns but can have different indexes.

 Schema: object which contains all the schema columns and possible values to generated for them.